-First step is to drink a glass of water.
+The first step is to drink a glass of water.
 According to our instructor, Mr. Bassem El Attar, it helps clear the brain and deliver oxygen better.

-The next step is to sit down on a comfortable chair with knees at a 90 degree angle.
+The next step is to sit down on a comfortable chair with knees at a 90-degree angle.

 Make sure your feet are flat and firmly planted on the ground to keep you grounded.

-Rest your back comfortably on the chair and rest your arms on the arm rests of the chair.
+Rest your back comfortably on the chair and rest your arms on the armrests of the chair.

-Don’t arch your back, instead try to comfortably stretch your body.
+Don’t arch your back, instead, try to comfortably stretch your body.